First-order tree-to-tree functions: Introduction

 The goal of this paper is to prove a decomposition result for regular tree-to-tree functions.
 As in the Krohn-Rhodes theorem, we want to show that every such function can be obtained by combining certain prime functions.

 \paragraph*{First-order transductions. } Although \mso transductions are the more popular model, we work mainly with the less expressive model of first-order transductions.
 Why?

 As we explain in Section~\ref{sec:mso-trans}, every \mso tree-to-tree transduction can be decomposed as: (a) first, a relabelling defined in \mso, which does not change the tree structure; followed by (b) a first-order tree-to-tree transduction.
 In this sense, as far as transformations of the tree structure are concerned, first-order and \mso transductions have the same expressive power.
 Another argument for the importance of first-order tree-to-tree transductions is a connection with the $\lambda$-calculus.
-As we explain in Section~\ref{sec:stt-derivable}, first-order tree-to-tree transductions are expressive enough to capture evaluation of $\lambda$-terms (assuming linearity, i.e.~every variable is used once), and such evaluation turns out to be one of the core computational steps implicit in a tree-to-tree transduction.
+As we explain in Section~\ref{sec:stt-derivable}, first-order tree-to-tree transductions are expressive enough to capture evaluation of $\lambda$-terms (assuming the use of a single variable and linearity), and such evaluation turns out to be one of the core computational steps implicit in a tree-to-tree transduction.

 Another advantage of first-order logic on trees, compared to \mso, is a better decomposition theory, in the sense of decomposing formulas into simpler ones~\cite{haferthomas,bojanczykDecidablePropertiesTree2004,esik-weil1}.
-For our paper, the most useful decomposition is a remarkable theorem of Schlingloff, which says that first-order logic on trees is equivalent to a certain two-way variant of {\sc ctl}~\cite[Theorem 4.5]{schlingloff1992expressive}.
+For our paper, the most useful decomposition is a remarkable theorem of Schlingloff, which says that first-order logic on trees is equivalent to a certain two-way variant of {\sc ctl}~\cite[Th.~4.5]{schlingloff1992expressive}.
 In contrast, there are no such results for \mso.

 Summing up, we believe that first-order tree transformations are expressive, have a strong theory, and deserve to leave the shadow of their better known \mso cousin.

 \paragraph*{Structured datatypes.} We present our main decomposition result in a formalism based on functional programming (in a combinatory variant, i.e.~without variables), with structured datatypes such as pairs or co-pairs.
 The motivation behind this approach -- which is inspired by~\cite{bojanczykRegularFirstOrderList2018} -- is to avoid encoding datatypes in our constructions using syntactic annotation such as endmarkers and separators.
 Thanks to the structured datatypes, we can use established operations such as {\tt map}, and we can assign informative types to our functions, such as $\Sigma_1 \times \Sigma_2 \to \Sigma_i$ for projection, as opposed to saying that all functions input and output trees.